NORTHERN WARBLERS AND MORE IN

 Be prepared for temperatures in the low forties in the early morning, when the birds are most active.
 It could rarely be in the thirties on some days.
 Some days temperatures can reach 80 degrees by late afternoon.
 Dressing in layers is a good idea.
 We will photograph rain or shine, but not during a downpour.
 During a light rain using an appropriate towel to cover your lens and camera works well.
 Your boots could get a little muddy or dirty if we have a recent rain or heavy morning due.

-Try to arrive the evening before and I will meet you to go over your equipment to make sure it is clean (so auto-focus can operate as good as possible) and have a good understanding of the limitations of your particular set-up.
-I will make sure you have your camera set-up correctly.
-For example (and this is a big one) – make sure you have “flashing highlights” set so when you view your photos you see if you are over-exposing.
+Arrive the evening before and I will meet you to go over your equipment to make sure it is clean (so auto-focus can operate as good as possible) and make sure you have your camera set-up correctly.
 I will determine your results at different ISOs.
 In the field I will have you photograph at particular ISOs for different lighting conditions.

 Sunrise is at 6:00am but we won’t have enough light to shoot until around 6:30am at the earliest.
 We will need to leave the Hotel around 6am on days with sunny conditions in the morning.